Little Bushey

 until the thirties had more farms than residences: From Little Bushey Farm where Woodfield

-Rise is now, right down to Bushey Grove Farm opposite the cemetery.
+Rise is now, right down to Bushey Grange Farm opposite the cemetery.
 And until the late 19th

 century it was part of Aldenham parish rather than Bushey.